vuxcode/pr1-project-emwiggins/README.md

 > You can use this section of the file to keep notes about your project as you work on it.

 Spent maybe 15 minutes just to make the first commit I did to work.
+Spent around 2 hours playing around with the array, trying to update a letter.

 REMEMBER TO "COMMIT" YOUR CHANGES TO THIS FILE!